Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_for_users.md

 ***

+* You can then “View”, “Edit” or “Delete” your submission on the “Submissions” page.
 * Find your submission, which is probably the last one added to the list.
 If it has not yet been ingested, you can safely edit it.
 * Click "Edit".
   * Make your changes.
 * Click “Save”.

 * PLEASE NOTE that you cannot edit a webform that has already been submitted if you see the link “Re-ingest’ (in red font) because that means it has already been approved and ingested into Islandora.
 Ingested ones cannot be changed.
 If you decide to edit it anyway, a new Islandora submission object will be created and the original one will remain as well; there is no way you can delete the old one.

 ***